akeaswaran/akeaswaran.github.io/_posts/2019-12-16-stats-and-stuff.md

 #### Matchup Predictions

-A fun sidebar to generating these post-game win expectancies is that I've been able to find the difference between two teams' average "Five Factors" ratings in a given year and generate a prediction for that matchup.
-This isn't particularly complex and could certainly be improved (EX: a four- to six-game rolling average rating probably reveals more about a team's current status than the average), but for now, it's fun to play around with and compare pre-game projections to post-game outcomes.
+A fun sidebar to generating these post-game win expectancies is that I've been able to find the difference between two teams' average "Five Factors" ratings in their last four available games and generate a prediction for that matchup in a given season.
+This isn't particularly complex and could certainly be improved, but for now, it's fun to play around with and compare pre-game projections to post-game outcomes.

 ##### Examples